jameshc2001/FluidSimGPU/README.md

 It was created mainly by following the work of researchers at Nvidia:
 https://mmacklin.com/pbf_sig_preprint.pdf

-To achieve good performance the algorithm has been implemented in parallel on the GPU using compute shaders from the OpenGL.
+To achieve good performance the algorithm has been implemented in parallel on the GPU using compute shaders in OpenGL.
 Graphics are also handled by OpenGL.

 <img src="screenshots/wave.png" width="600" height=auto />